 Use this topic map to guide your study for Android AND-802 (Android Security Essentials) within the Android Application Development path.

-The AND-802 exam uses multiple question types to assess both conceptual knowledge and practical decision-making in real Android security contexts.
+The AND-802 exam uses multiple question types to assess both theoretical knowledge and practical decision-making ability in real-world Android security scenarios.

 Explore other Android certifications: view all Android exams.